IMSA SportsCar Championship: Le Mans Prototype 2 (LMP2)

 An Oreca 07 LMP2 at Sahlen's Six Hours of the Glen.

 A class introduced since 2019 after being split from the DPi class (2019–2022), it features pro-am driver lineups.
 The class features cars built by Automobile Club de l'Ouest's (ACO) 4 licensed manufacturers (Riley-Multimatic, Ligier, Oreca and Dallara) to the specifications of the FIA/ACO 2017 Global LMP2 regulations.

 Grand Touring classes

 GT Daytona Pro (GTD Pro)

 An Aston Martin Vantage AMR GT3 GTD Pro at Sahlen's Six Hours of the Glen.

 A class that utilizes the FIA GT3 specifications that replaced the GTLM class starting in the 2022 Season.
-No driver class restriction in the GTD Pro class.
+GTD Pro is an "open" class with no driver rating restrictions.

 GT Daytona (GTD)

 A BMW M4 GT3 GTD at Sahlen's Six Hours of the Glen.

-A class since 2016 that uses same specification cars as GTD Pro, but at least 1 silver or bronze driver must be in a team.
-And more than 1 platinum driver in a team is prohibited.
+A class active since 2016 that uses the same specification cars as GTD Pro, but with stricter driver requirements; at least one Silver or Bronze driver must be in a team and teams are limited to only one platinum driver per car.